rshahidi7/Euro-2024-Stats-Analysis/README.md

 # 📊 [Euro 2024 Statistical Analysis] – Interactive Tableau Dashboard

 An interactive data visualization project exploring **[The 2024 Euros]**.
 This project explores player performance in the UEFA Euro 2024 tournament through interactive Tableau dashboards.
-The analysis compares 1) all players and 2) U21 prospects by examining their overall production (Goals + Assists) and playmaking influence.
+The analysis has two dashboards, one including a comparison of all players and the other only comparing U21 prospects to eachother.
+This is done by examining their overall production (Goals + Assists) and playmaking influence.

 To provide context, each dashboard is paired with a map visualization:
 	•	All Players Dashboard: Shows each team’s total goals and which players contributed.